Mascott106/handpicked/README.md

 ### Adding Items to Your Collection

 1. In the plugin configuration page, you can add items by their Jellyfin item ID
+2. To find an item's ID:
+   - Go to the item in Jellyfin
+   - Look at the URL: `/web/index.html#!/itemdetails.html?id=ITEM_ID`
+   - Or use the Jellyfin API to search for items
-2. Each item can have:
+3. Each item can have:
    - Custom description
    - Handpicked reason (why it's special)
    - Display order within the collection